mikeizbicki/ucr-cs100/textbook/assignment-help/sort/README.md

 ```
 The output is:
 ```
-10, 0, 5, 23
+-10, 0, 5, 23
  ```
 In fact, sort function sorts the successive array from the start address to the end address.
-Thus, it could be usde to sort only part of an array.
+Thus, it could be used to sort only part of an array.
 ```
 #include <iostream>
 #include <algorithm>